🫒" />

 • 1 head of cabbage

-• Lamb bones or country-style pork ribs (optional)
+• 1 lb lamb bones or country-style pork ribs

 • Dried mint leaves, crushed